 Eligibility

-Clever Offers provides a hassle-free way to compare competitive cash offers.
-When you want the speed and ease of an all-cash sale, this 5-star rated company can bring you multiple competing offers from a variety of sources — including iBuyers, small and large-scale investors, and even your local MLS.
+Clever Offers provides a hassle-free way to find and compare competitive cash offers.
+When you want the speed and ease of an all-cash sale, they bring you multiple offers from a variety of sources — including iBuyers, small and large-scale investors, and even your local MLS.
 You can compare offers side-by-side with no added fees or obligation to move forward.

 Pros